ISISComputingGroup/ibex_developers_manual/project_tools/Jenkins-Build-Server.md

 Once this is set up create a new pipeline build in Jenkins.

 1. In jenkins click "New Item"
-2. Name the porject and select Pipeline
+2. Name the project and select Pipeline
 3. Under pipeline from SCM select `Git`
     1. Then add the repository url in and the credentials as ISISBuildServer
     1. Set the branch if needed